Long-distance runner Perry Newburn's confession: 'I wake up every morning and my stomach just turns'

 He later shared that he would be disclaiming the record to his thousands of Facebook followers because he had been driven small distances for safety reasons.

-Last month Stuff reported that one of Newburn's support crew, Graeme Calder, said Newburn's post grossly misrepresented the level of assistance he received and the record attempt was a "sham".
+One of Newburn's support crew, Graeme Calder, reportedly said last month that Newburn's post grossly misrepresented the level of assistance he received and the record attempt was a "sham".

 Newburn says even now he can't recall how much he was driven as he was exhausted and fatigued and would often sleep in the car.